SophieJaffard/CRN/README.md

 Description
 --

-This depository contains the code for the article [A Mathematical Proof that Chemical Reaction Networks can be Supervised Learning Machines](link).
+This depository contains the code for the article [Chemical Reaction Networks Learn Better than Spiking Neural Networks](https://arxiv.org/abs/2603.12060).

 Usage
 --